sambuddhac/MacroEnergy.jl/docs/src/Tutorials/tutorial_0_getting_started.md

 ```bash
 cd Macro
 ```
-- **Install MACRO and all the dependencies**:
+- **Install Macro and all the dependencies**:
 ```bash
 julia --project -e 'using Pkg; Pkg.instantiate(); Pkg.precompile()'
 ```

 ### Setting up Jupyter Notebook
-Once MACRO is installed, to enable Jupyter Notebook support, you can run the following command:
+Once Macro is installed, to enable Jupyter Notebook support, you can run the following command:
 ```bash
 julia --project -e 'using IJulia; IJulia.installkernel("Macro", "--project=@.")'
 ```